sampsyo/home/_drafts/reduction.md

 </div>

 This demo reduces a [bug][] in an interpreter for [Bril][], the instruction-based intermediate language we use in [Cornell's PhD-level compilers course][cs6120].
-The [original program][program] that a student found isn't very long---just 25 lines---but it's still pretty hard to see what's wrong with the interpreter.
+The [original program][program] that a student found isn't very long---just 25 lines---but it's still hard to see what's wrong with the interpreter.
 In this demo, I deleted all but 4 lines:

     @main() {